Mayfield, Baltimore: Architecture

 Mayfield is a residential neighborhood of approximately 16 city blocks in northeast Baltimore, four miles from downtown, roughly bounded by two city parks and a reservoir - Clifton Park, Herring Run Park and Lake Montebello.
 The district contains a variety of housing styles, including free-standing Victorian frame houses, small brick rows, large twentieth century suburban villas, and early to mid-twentieth century frame track houses and masonry duplexes.
 A variety of stone walls, fences, terraced lawns and private gardens are the main landscape features.
 Within the residential built environment of Mayfield are characteristic details representative of the quality of workmanship in homebuilding prevalent form the late nineteenth to mid-twentieth century.
 The attention to detail is witnessed throughout the neighborhood.
 Many houses display stained and leaded glass accent windows.
 Many porches are supported by classical columns or turned wood posts.
 Other architectural details include decorative shingles, bracketed door hoods, corbelled brickwork, slate and tile roofs, ornamental cornices and prominent chimneys.

 Demographics

 According to the 2000 US Census, 955 people live in Mayfield with 77% White and 18.8% African-American.
 The median family income is $80,191.
 94.9% of the houses are occupied and 85.1% of those are occupied by the home's owner.

 Schools

 Mayfield has two elementary schools: Montebello Elementary (Public grade school K-5) and St. Francis of Assisi School (Catholic grade school K-8).
 St. Matthew's Christian Pre-School is available for children 3 and 4 years old.
-Public high school students generally attend nearby Mervo or City highschools.
+Public high school students generally attend nearby Mervo or City high schools.